 How do you cast your actors?

 Well, leading actors are different from all the other actors.
-Leading actors are very important and everybody has the same list.
+Leading actors are very important, and everybody has the same list.
 Sean Connery could do “Outland,” but so could another actor.
 However, Sean Connery was at the top of the list.
-And I don’t think I chose Sean Connery, he chose me.
-When it comes to casting all the smaller parts, the parts that don’t require studio approval, I first look at stills, do look at the faces and then, quite often, I put them on tape to watch them later on.
-You want texture from people, you want the film to have texture.
-Not everybody can be handsome, not everybody can be beautiful, it doesn’t work that way.
+And I don’t think I chose Sean Connery; he chose me.
+When it comes to casting all the smaller parts, the parts that don’t require studio approval, I first look at stills, do look at the faces, and then, quite often, I put them on tape to watch them later on.
+You want texture from people; you want the film to have texture.
+Not everybody can be handsome; not everybody can be beautiful.
+It doesn’t work that way.
 I’ve heard people complain about actors, and I always say to them, ‘Well, if you want obedience, get a puppy.’
 My sister [Nessa] was a great casting director.
 She cast pictures for Warner Brothers, pictures for Mike Nichols, for William Friedkin, etc. She was very smart.
-When I was casting “Outland,” for the part of the doctor I had a Charles Durning type of actor in mind, he was always so wonderful.
+When I was casting “Outland,” for the part of the doctor, I had a Charles Durning type of actor in mind, he was always so wonderful.
 My sister read the script and said to me, ‘Cast Frances Sternhagen to play the doctor.’
-And I did and she brought something to it that I hadn’t thought of, she made the character different.
-Directing is like conducting a controlled myopia: everybody thinks they’re in the centre in many ways.
-There’s an old joke about a dayplayer who gets to be a doorman in “The Godfather.”
+And I did, and she brought something to it that I hadn’t thought of; she made the character different.
+Directing is like conducting a controlled myopia: everybody thinks they’re in the center in many ways.
+There’s an old joke about a day player who gets to be a doorman in “The Godfather.”
 One day he’s at a friend’s house who asks him, ‘What are you doing?’
 ‘Well, I am in “The Godfather” now.’
 ‘Wow, what’s it about?’
 And he says, ‘It’s about this doorman…’ That’s what you want.
 A wonderful actor named Robert Walden came up to me when I was very busy during “Capricorn One.”
 He said, ‘What if I put a band-aid on my glasses?’
 And I said, ‘That’s great, Bobby!’
 But I thought, ‘Who gives a crap.’
 I was too busy, you know, and I totally forgot about it.
-Six months later I was sitting in the editing room and I was looking at his work in the film, thinking, ‘Robert Walden was such a wonderful choice!’
-He did something to his character, I wouldn’t have thought of that in a million years.
-At the time I thought he was just interrupting me.
+Six months later, I was sitting in the editing room, and I was looking at his work in the film, thinking, ‘Robert Walden was such a wonderful choice!’
+He did something to his character; I wouldn’t have thought of that in a million years.
+At the time, I thought he was just interrupting me.
 I once talked to James Cameron about it and said, ‘My goal is to be the dumbest person on my set.’
-A goal by the way that I’ve achieved [laughs].
+A goal, by the way, that I’ve achieved [laughs].
 I like to be around smart people, people who come up with ideas that you wouldn’t have thought of.
 That’s how things get better, I want a film to be better than I am.

 But on the other hand, there’s only one captain on the ship and that captain is you, isn’t it?

-But in your casting process, you did cast Harrison Ford in the World War II romantic drama “Hanover Street” at a time when everybody knew him as Han Solo.
+But in your casting process, you did cast Harrison Ford in the World War II romantic drama “Hanover Street” when everybody knew him as Han Solo.